 Megan’s Law is divided into three tiers.
 These include:

-- Tier 1: The offender is at a high-risk of committing the same offense
+- Tier 1: The offender is at a low-risk of committing the same offense

 - Tier 2: The offender is at moderate risk of committing the same offense

-- Tier 3: The offender is at a low-risk of committing the same offense
+- Tier 3: The offender is at a high-risk of committing the same offense

 The state will publish more information about tier 1 and tier 2 offenders.
 This may include definable information, like hair color, eye color, and any distinguishable features, like scars.
 In some cases, the person’s driver’s license may also be included, as well as a photograph.